iluwatar/java-design-patterns/currying/README.md

 Currying

 ## Intent
 WHAT IS CURRYING TRYING TO ACHIEVE?
+Test

 ## Explanation
 Real-world example